Monsieur Antoine – Paris Hair Stylist 1927

-His famous shingle, popularised by Irene Castle during the war, with its slanting cut down to the earlobe, is designed to maximise the natural head shape.
+His famous shingle, popularized by Irene Castle during the war, with its slanting cut down to the earlobe, is designed to maximize the natural head shape.

 When he arranges a coiffure, he considers first the shape of a head, then the hairs texture.
 Weight, height and age are secondary considerations.